A Christian Perspective on the Presidential Election

 You may want to read:

-The privilege of voting for a leader is even sweeter for Christians because our Americanism is not the essential thing that describes who we are.
+To vote for a national leader is an honor in the United States.
+Though it’s self-evident, knowing that citizens from other countries do not have that privilege.
+Voting is something that I do not take for granted.
+Though there are many problematic issues in our nation, being able to vote for a president is one of the better things.
+The privilege of voting for a leader is a reminder for Christians because our Americanism is not the essential thing that describes who we are.
 Living in America and being an American is like having a temporary visa because of our alien status.
-America is not our permanent address; we have a citizenship that is other-worldly and life-altering.
+America is not our permanent address; we have an other-worldly and life-altering citizenship.

 By faith he went to live in the land of promise, as in a foreign land, living in tents with Isaac and Jacob, heirs with him of the same promise.
 For he was looking forward to the city that has foundations, whose designer and builder is God (Hebrews 11:9-10).